dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 (*Introduction*)

 In this video, we will launch and run the METviewer database and display software using Docker containers.
+The METviewer software aggregates and plots statistical output from the Model Evaluation Tools, or MET, software.
+If you'd like to learn more about the MET, METviewer, or any of the other METplus components, please refer to the METplus website at http://dtcenter.org.

 Docker Software
 ---------------